das-fbk/SmartJP/README.md

      - router-config.json
      - trento-gtfs.zip

 * router-config.json: a configuration file for OTP specifying the "real-time OTP Graph updaters" types and their urls.
 It is read when the OTP server is started.

 * Graph.obj, map.osm, trento-gtfs.zip: it specifies every locations in the Trento (Italy) region and how to travel between them.
 It has been compiled using Open Street Map (https://www.openstreetmap.org/) data (map.osm file) for the street and path network and GTFS (trento-gtfs-zip file) data for transit scheduling.

 The modelling layer is made-up of two different set of Eclipse plug-ins.
 Since the project is open source and under continuous development, we do not release pre-compiles packages.
 This means that you will need to have a working Eclipse installation with the necessary modelling plug-ins to use the mobility models.
 The current version is developed on Eclipse Modelling Tools, Version: Oxygen.3a, Release (4.7.3a), Build id: 20180405-1200.
-You can download the modelling tools package here https://www.eclipse.org/downloads/packages/eclipse-modeling-tools/oxygen3a .
+You can download the modelling tools package at https://www.eclipse.org/downloads/packages/eclipse-modeling-tools/oxygen3a .
 Moreover, since the code layer generators are developed with Acceleo (a Model-to-Text transformation plug-in), you will need to add Acceleo to your modelling tools installation (please read the Eclipse and/or Acceleo documentation to complete this step).
-Once ready with the mentioned installation, you will have two different Eclipse projects in this repository,
+Once ready with the mentioned installation, you will have two different Eclipse projects in this repository:

+* MobilityViewMetamodels.zip, the set of plug-ins by which the mobility modelling views are defined (i.e. their modelling languages).
+You have to import the archive as an existing project in Eclipse.
+Once successfully imported, the project has to be run as an Eclipse Application, that we will call Mobility Modelling Environment.
+In the Mobility Modelling Environment is possible to define models that conform to the mobility views; they can be created as instances of corresponding Example EMF Model Creation Wizards, NewTravelPlanner, MobilityResource, and MapNotes, respectively.

+* CodeCentricMobilityGenerators.zip, the set of plug-ins delivering the generators for the code layer.
+These plug-ins are based on the modelling languages defined above, so they must be run on the Mobility Modelling Environment.
+This archive must be imported as an existing project in the Mobility Modelling Environment, and comes with three different subprojects (with prefix org.eclipse.acceleo.module):

+- NewPolicyGenerator, a transformation that takes in input a .newtravelplanner model (Mobility Challenges View) and generates a corresponding .java file implementing the planning set-up specified in the model;
+- MobilityResourceJSONSerializer, a transformation that takes in input a .mobilityresources model (Mobility Resources View) and generates .json files encoding the available mobility resources;
+- MobilityRemarksJSONSerializer, a transformation that takes as input a .mapnotes model (Mobiliy Remarks View) and generates .json files encoding the remarks triggering possible planning updates.

+It is worth noting again that we provide a development environment, so the transformations have to be run through the Acceleo development tools (for specific instructions, please refer to the Acceleo documentation).

 ## Starting up SmartJP
  To start the SmartJP, from the main directory, run the following command: